aiven/devportal/docs/platform/howto/billing-google-cloud-platform-marketplace-subscription.rst

 .. image:: /images/platform/howto/gcp-console.png
    :alt: The GCP version of the Aiven web console
 .. note::
    Note the URL is https://console.gcp.aiven.io - this uses a different account system than https://console.aiven.io.
-If you have an existing Aiven account you will need to create a new Aiven GCP account using the Aiven GCP console, and when coming back to Aiven in the future you will need to use https://console.gcp.aiven.io to login.
+If you have an existing Aiven account you will need to create a new Aiven GCP account using the Aiven GCP console, and when coming back to Aiven in the future, you will need to use https://console.gcp.aiven.io to login.

 .. note::
    When you view the Aiven page on GCP Marketplace, you will see a new button labeled **MANAGE ON PROVIDER**.
 Clicking this button will take you to the Aiven GCP Console at https://console.gcp.aiven.io.